 While quite isolated and once a conflict zone, the area is quickly growing as one of the best towns in Colombia for outdoor, wildlife, and adventure travel.

 One of the best things to see near San José del Guaviare is the mysterious examples of wall paintings that anthropologists believe may date to over 10,000 years ago.
-They can be seen at Cerro Azul, the most popular site, while Nuevo Tolima and Raudal del Guayabero offer more chances to see them.

 Another must-see is the colorful river of Caño Sabana.
 The same plants grow in the larger more famous river of Caño Cristales.